Chocolate Babies: Critical reception

 Film historian Elizabeth Purchell included the film in a selection of "underseen (or just plain forgotten)" queer films.
-American film critic Carrie Rickey wrote in The Philadelphia Inquirer "the film's set pieces are long on flash and panace, but the film as a whole is woefully short on story."
+American film critic Carrie Rickey wrote in The Philadelphia Inquirer "the film's set pieces are long on flash and panache, but the film as a whole is woefully short on story."

 In its review of the film, LA Weekly wrote that "considering its irrepressible divas of color and nonstop improvisational style, the movie should be spinning far out of control by the time it reaches its tender, sentimental ending."
 And the reason it doesn't is owed to "Winter's talent as a filmmaker and the changeable nature of his subject."
 Film critic Ann Hornaday described the film as "a comedy/drama about a fantasy underworld where enraged HIV-positive African Americans and Asians become terrorists and attack conservative politicians."

 Kylo Hart wrote in Interdisciplinary Humanities, that the way Winter approached the film through his story and editing, "invokes a rap-influenced aesthetic and from a storytelling perspective: this means that his film features extreme characters performing extreme actions, in much the same way that rap songs and videos typically feature extreme lyrics and emotions in order to make a powerful cultural statement."

 Film critic Emanuel Levy wrote that "as most AIDS stories have been serious dramas by and about white gay males, it's refreshing to see a political satire that not only revolves around men of color, but also refuses to label them as victims."
 He further opined that the film "displays a zesty, often exuberant style that suits the chaotic story and its flashy drag queens."
 Robert Julian from the Bay Area Reporter observed that the movie is "one of those little films which might serve well as a time-capsule piece to document the emotions and attitudes of gay people of color at the height of the AIDS epidemic."